microsoft/MR_RetailExperienceWorkshop/.md/3-configure-virtual-showroom.md

 # Configure Your Virtual Showroom With Interactivity

 1. The instructions below demonstrate how to add the ability to manipulate certain objects in your scene with your hands (or controllers on VR devices.)
 This will allow you to move, rotate, and scale these objects, depending on the types of manipulations you set on those objects.
+Many of the objects will already be set up for you, but the steps below will walk you through setting up a couple of them.

     - In the hierarchy window, **Retail Dress Showroom** > **Dress_FBX**, select the GameObject called **Hoodie_Optimized (3)**.
 Now in the inspector window click the **Add Component** button, then search for and select the **ObjectManipulator** script.

-    - The **ObjectManipulator** script makes an object movable, scalable, and rotatable using one or two hands.
+    - The **Object Manipulator** script makes an object movable, scalable, and rotatable using one or two hands.
 When you add the Object Manipulator script, the **Constraint Manager** script is automatically added as well because the Object Manipulator script depends on it.

         ![A screenshot of adding object manipulator.](img/add-object-manupilator.png)